denisewong1/AFL-Statistics/README.md

 16. Each player position will value particular skills more than others - https://thearcfooty.com/2016/10/15/classifying-players-positions-using-public-data/
 17. Player Skills - https://fenixbazaar.com/2017/05/05/afl-evolution-career-mode-tips-guide-to-become-a-pro/
 18. weekly team lineup - http://www.afl.com.au/news/teams?round=1
+19. from Justin - The team stats by round are under the same website but under the team tab.
+There are extra stats under the the advanced options but you cant view them all at once.
+They are not needed for AFL fantasy but I like to run some stats on them.